SOFZP/SOFZP/README.md

 Here are the key projects I've built and actively maintain for the Solana community.

 * ### 📊 **[Solana Stake Pools Dashboard](http://cryptovik.info/solana-stakepools-dashboard)**
-    A live web application that provides real-time eligibility and performance scoring for validators across major Solana stake pools. **This is my flagship project.**
+    A live web application that provides stakepools data and soon will provide real-time eligibility and performance scoring for validators across major Solana stake pools. **For now this is my flagship project.**

 * ### ⚙️ **[Stake Pools Checker (CLI)](https://github.com/SOFZP/Solana-Stake-Pools-Checker)**
-    A command-line tool for developers and validators to automate eligibility checks.
+    A command-line tool for developers and validators to automate pools checks.
 It supports JSON output for easy integration.

 * ### 🧠 **[Solana Stake Pools Research](https://github.com/SOFZP/Solana-Stake-Pools-Research)**
     The foundational research and data hub that powers the dashboard.
 It contains a detailed breakdown of delegation criteria for 12+ stake pools.